Government agencies communicate via

 10.2 HDB will notify the sellers and buyers via SMS/email when the documents, which include financial calculations, forms and undertakings, are ready for endorsement, and post the progress update in the HDB Resale Portal.

 10.3 The sellers and buyers must endorse in the HDB Resale Portal (or in any manner that HDB will decide) all the documents and make the necessary payments for the resale within the timeframe as requested by HDB.
+Any delay in complying with the timelines for the endorsement or payment may result in the resale approval being withheld, the resale completion postponed, or the resale application cancelled.

 10.4 The seller's spouse who is not an owner of the flat and the buyer's spouse who is listed as an occupier in the resale flat application must also endorse the spouse consent/acknowledgement form in the HDB Resale Portal, to acknowledge the sale and purchase of the resale flat.
 If the seller's or buyer's spouse is not in Singapore or is residing overseas, and unable to endorse the form in the HDB Resale Portal, he or she will be required to sign the spouse consent/acknowledgement form in the presence of a Notary Public.